k2kobayashi/PES-corpus/README_en.md

 ## 1. Description

 ### a.
 Overview of the Speech Corpus
 This speech corpus consists of Japanese transcripts and voice data from multiple speakers, including both natural speech and electrolarynx (EL) speech.
+You can listen to the voice conversion samples on the [demo page](https://unilight.github.io/Publication-Demos/publications/asj2024autumn-pesc/index.html).

 ### b.
 Data Information
 The corpus includes parallel data of 200 utterances per speaker from 14 healthy individuals, comprising both natural and pseudo-EL speech, as well as evaluation data of 50 utterances from 3 laryngectomees.
 The specific attributes of each data set are as follows: